 Enter the Falcon F7.
 Born from the minds of America’s Motor City, I sat down with Falcon Motorsports CEO Jeff Lemke and climbed into the mind behind one of the most intriguing supercars I’ve ever seen.

-LSX TV: Jeff, what is the story behind the design and the company, Falcon Motorsports?
+LSX Magazine: Jeff, what is the story behind the design and the company, Falcon Motorsports?

 Jeff Lemke: “The origin behind Falcon Motorsports would start with a background of manufacturing aftermarket parts for cars like the Dodge Viper, the Plymouth Prowler, Corvette, and cars of that nature.
 The Falcon F7 came about from what we felt was a void in the category of a racecar-inspired supercar platforms that were built and designed on American soil.
 There wasn’t really a car in that space anymore, so we wanted to fill that gap.”